Skip to main content

 How much does it cost to build an app like Airbnb in 2026?

-An Airbnb-like MVP with search, booking, payments, and reviews costs $100,000-$180,000 over 20-28 weeks.
-A full platform with dynamic pricing, identity verification, host management tools, and multi-language support costs $200,000-$400,000 over 8-14 months.
-The biggest cost driver is the trust architecture — escrow payments, identity verification, and the review system.
+An Airbnb-style MVP with search, booking, payments, and reviews runs $100,000-$180,000 over 20-28 weeks.
+A full platform, the kind with dynamic pricing, identity verification, host management tools, and multi-language support, runs $200,000-$400,000 over 8-14 months.
+What drives the cost most?
+The trust architecture.
+Escrow payments, identity verification, and the review system are where the money goes.

 What are the core technical components of an Airbnb-like app?